Buffalo Wild Wings: History

 In March 2013, the company took a minority stake in PizzaRev upscale pizza restaurant.
 In August 2014, BW3 had purchased a majority stake in Rusty Taco chain and changed its name to R Taco the next year.

 In November 2017, Roark Capital Group and The Wendy's Company, co-owners of Arby's Restaurant Group, announced its plan to purchase the chain for about $2.4 billion plus debt.
 This deal was completed on February 5, 2018 with Arby's Restaurant Group being renamed Inspire Brands and set up as the holding parent company to Arby's, Buffalo Wild Wings, and R Taco.
-Inspire Brands intends for each restaurant to keep their individual brands, name, logos, and operating autonomously.
-On September 5, 2018, Inspire Brands subsidiary R Taco announced it was changing its name back to Rusty Taco.
 In 2019, Buffalo Wild Wings announced a multiyear deal with MGM Resorts International and its sports betting venture Roar Digital.
 In 2020, Buffalo Wild Wings announced a national partnership the League of Legends Championship Series (LCS).
 During the 2022 NCAA Division I men's basketball tournament, Buffalo Wild Wings signed a sponsorship deal with Doug Edert, a breakout star of the Saint Peter's team that went on to become the first 15-seed ever to make a regional tournament final.
 (Note: Each of the four regionals in the main tournament draw has 16 teams, seeded from 1–16, with the regional winners advancing to the Final Four at a predetermined site.)

 In June 2023, Buffalo Wild Wings had exited the Canadian market after closing its 5 remaining locations in Ontario.
-As of July 20, 2025, Buffalo Wild Wings reported trailing twelve-month operating revenue of approximately US $1.035 billion, a 3.2 % decline from the prior year.
-The company’s net income for the first quarter of 2024 was around US $87 million, with earnings per share (EPS) of US $0.38.